The canonical ring of a stacky curve: Extensions and discussion

 For stacky curves, one hopes again to induct.
 There are new minimal cases with coarse space of genus 0 and genus 1 which cannot be reduced to a classical calculation.
 Some of these (such as signature $(0;2,3,7; 0)$) were worked out by Ji \cite{Ji:Delta} from the perspective of modular forms; however most are not and require a delicate combinatorial analysis.
-The new and complicating feature is that divisors on a stacky curve have ``fractional'' parts which do not contribute sections (see Lemma~\ref{L:floor}), and the canonical rings thus have a ``staircase-like'' structure---in fact, we write down a Gr\"obner basis for the relations.
+The new and complicating feature is that divisors on a stacky curve have ``fractional'' parts which do not contribute sections (see Lemma~\ref{L:floor}), and the canonical rings thus have a staircase-like structure.
 Even when the coarse space is a general high genus curve, stacky canonical rings tend to have Veronese-like relations coming from products of functions in different degrees having poles of the same order, and new arguments are needed.